Browse our list of the best fantasy RPGs of all time. From old isometric titles to the latest releases, we ranked our absolute favorites.

 Whether to choose the first entry in this series or the second was a tough decision.
 On the one hand, the first entry’s legacy and influence over the games industry is indisputable, as it was the first truly mature RPG to tackle serious subjects such as war, disease, racism and bigotry since maybe Fallout 2 ten years earlier.

-On the other hand, it was the product of a young, but talented studio who didn’t have much experience when it comes to game development.
+On the other hand, it was the product of a young, but talented studio that didn’t have much experience when it comes to game development.
 Most people tend to forget how clunky and flawed that game was.
 This is mainly why its sequel made this list.

 6 Baldur’s Gate 2: Shadows of Amn